-- 4.5 How many signals do you expect from the C-NMR spectra of isomers 6, 7, and 9.0pt 8?
-Fill in the following boxes. - 4.6 Draw structures of the remaining achiral (meso) tribromo-norbornadiene 9.0pt (C7H5Br3) isomers (C, D, and E) in addition to 6-8 over the given figures in the boxes.
+WRITE the number of signals that you would expect in the $^{13}$ C-NMR spectra of isomers 6, 7, and 8 beneath the structures in the boxes on your answer sheet.

+4.6 9.0pt COMPLETE the structure for three additional achiral (meso) tribromonorbornadiene (C7H5Br3) isomers (C, D, and E) in the boxes on your answer sheet.
+(Note: Exclude structures from 4.5.)

 The NMR spectrum of ether 9 is complex.
-Two MeO- groups are different as are all the hydrogen atoms on the rings.
+The two MeO- groups are different as are all the hydrogen atoms on the rings.
 However, diphenol 10 has a very simple NMR spectrum and there are only three types of protons (marked as a, b, and c).
 A reasonable average structure responsible for all resonance structures and its symmetry is shown as 11.

-4.7 How many signals do you expect from the C- and H-NMR spectra of 12 and 8.0pt 13?
+4.7 WRITE the number of signals you would expect in the C- and H-NMR spectra 8.0pt of 12 and 13 on the lines in the boxes on your answer sheet.